-Choosing the right Cosmetic Surgeon is crucial.
+Choosing a Cosmetic Surgeon that is right for you is crucial.
 It can affect the success of your procedure, as well as your recovery time and your health afterwards.
 A great Surgeon cares about their patients first and foremost and will put your wellbeing before the fee you’re willing to pay.

-Search engines like Google and Bing, Online forums and social media reviews can tell you a lot about your prospective Cosmetic Surgeon – how they usually operate, their rapport with patients, the sort of care that they’ve taken and of course the results they achieve.
+Search engines like Google and Bing, Online forums and social media reviews can help you a lot while choosing a Cosmetic Surgeon – how they usually operate, their rapport with patients, the sort of care that they’ve taken and of course the results they achieve.
 Don’t forget to talk to friends and acquaintances too.
 If someone you know has had a similar procedure done, ask if they’d recommend their surgeon.
 It’s important to know how they perform at the procedure that you’re considering – a great Breast Augmentation Surgeon might not be superb at facelifts.

 2. Past Work